OsloMet-OceanLab/underwater_event_dataset/Docs/installation.md

 ### Disclaimer
-We didn't create these instructions in a vacuum.
+These instructions were not created in a vacuum.
 They are aggregated from a vast selection of existing sources.
-Some contains only minimal changes from the original while others are complete rewrites containing tips found on various forums not cited.
+Some contains only minimal changes from the original while others are complete rewrites.
-For a complete changelist from original instructions, simply compare the forks using GitHub's own tools.
+For a complete changelist from original instructions, simply compare the linked forks using GitHub's own tools.

 # BlueROV2